dailyherald/first-news-app/README.md

 My first news app
 =================

-Activate a virtual env and then create a new Git repository:
+Activate a virtual env and then create a new Git repository

 $ git init repo

 =================